Posted on

 Build credibility and transparency

-Use your story to define what makes your organization different, and how your work creates an impact.
+Use your story to define what makes your organization different and how your work creates an impact.
 Endorsements by credible people and showcasing your organization’s success can build strong credibility.
 Further, User Generated Content (UGC) is also a great way to build credibility and cause word of mouth to spread.

 Transparency shows that you are open and willing to showcase the beautiful and the difficult parts of the journey.
 This builds trust among donors, cementing the belief that their contributions can genuinely make a difference.